jasongrimes/grimesit-mm/_pages/services.md

 ### Business logic and APIs

-Business logic is often distributed across a variety of applications and third-party services, which all need to be integrated through various APIs.
+Business logic is often distributed across a variety of applications and third-party services, which all need to be integrated.

+Often fundamental business logic is embedded in an original web application, and it needs to be extracted in order to be more easily shared, tested, and refined.
+This means APIs.

-REST is one of the most common API architectures, and I've built and consumed many REST APIs over the years.
+REST has become one of the most common API architectures, and I've built and consumed many REST APIs over the years.
-More recently, I like GraphQL for solving some of the shortcomings of resource-based APIs.
+I also like GraphQL for solving some of the shortcomings of resource-based APIs.

 ## Web infrastructure